LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Physical symptoms like rash or aching joints are not a reliable means for diagnosing dengue fever because the symptoms are not likely to appear until after the initial fever has passed.

 Antibody tests for dengue fever can be positive if a person is infected with another arbovirus such as West Nile virus.
-A health practitioner will consider a person's test results, medical history, and recent travel history in making a diagnosis.
+A healthcare practitioner will consider a person's test results, medical history, and recent travel history in making a diagnosis.

 Currently, there is no immunization that will prevent a person from contracting dengue fever if exposed to the virus.
 Limiting exposure to the virus depends upon protecting against mosquito bites.
 When traveling in tropical climates, wear insect repellent that contains DEET and long sleeved-shirts and long pants.
 Stay indoors during dawn and dusk when mosquitoes are most active.